Blog

 NC inland (Charlotte, Triangle) and SC Upstate (Greenville, Columbia) run $2,400–$3,800/yr on $300K dwellings.

 SC Lowcountry (Charleston) and NC coastal (Wilmington) can exceed $6,000/yr with flood and wind — compressing DSCR at identical gross rent.
+Our Park Circle funded flip modeled Zone X diligence explicitly — without it, permanent debt fails even when gross rent looks strong.

-Florida comparison: Florida DSCR insurance impact.
+Florida comparison: Florida insurance-driven market selection.

 Metro-by-metro BRRRR lens